Lundalogik/move-to-go/step-by-step.md

 22. When the customer has approved of the test-migration you need a account for https://admin.lime-go.com/ to being able to do the migration in the production environment.
 23. When you get in, search for an existing Application for the company.
 If it does, use it.
 24. Do step 16-19 but now in the production environment.
-25. Remove the application (from step 13) and migration job (step 16) from https://admin.staging.lime-go.com.
+25. Remove the staging application (from step 15) and migration job (step 18) from https://admin.staging.lime-go.com.
 26. Remove the migration job from https//admin.lime-go.com.
 DO NOT REMOVE THE APPLICATION.

 # POST MIGRATION